Family-friendly options for visitors to Prince Edward Island’s Cavendish region.

 The Lucy Maud Montgomery Birthplace is a small cottage in New London where the author was born in 1874 and lived until the death of her mother when she was only 21 months old.
 A volunteer foundation operates the site with items associated with the author on display such as her wedding dress and some of her original scrapbooks.

-For better or worse, the Cavendish area is also home to a number of amusement park type attractions.
-The three that our family has tended to frequent are Sandspit Amusement Park, Shining Waters Family Fun Park and Black Magic Indoor Black Light Mini Golf.
-Others include: Ripley’s Believe It Or Not!
-Odditorium; Wax World of the Stars; Jurassic Bart’s Dinosaur Museum; and the Fan-Taz-Ma-Goric Museum.
+For better or worse, the Cavendish area is also home to a number of family fun and amusement park type attractions.
+The three that our family tended to frequent the most were Sandspit Amusement Park, Shining Waters Family Fun Park and Black Magic Indoor Black Light Mini Golf.
+Others include Ripley’s Believe It Or Not!
+Odditorium, Wax World of the Stars, River of Adventure Mini Golf, Room Escape Cavendish, Jurassic Bart’s Dinosaur Museum and more.

 Shining Waters Family Fun Park has 36 acres of family fun with over 30 wet and dry attractions including large water slides, a splash pool with junior water slides, Buccaneer Bay, Storybook Land for young visitors and live barnyard animals.

 4. Cavendish Boardwalk

 The Cavendish Boardwalk is often the place to be as it offers a number of shopping opportunities as well as dining outlets such as Pizza Delight.
 Most importantly to our family, it is where you can visit the COWS outlet for delicious ice cream and unique cow-themed t-shirts and novelty souvenirs.